sleep-written/bleed-believer/packages/path-alias/README.md

 ```

 ## About Node v20
 The usage of `--loader` flag has changed since node v20.
 That means now from this version, every loader has been executed in isolated threads.
 Besides, the node's documentation now recommends to use the `--import` flag instead.
-That means made a lot of changes in the library source code to make this library works with the new flag, and the utility functions like `isTsNode` or `pathResolve` now has been removed.
+That means made a lot of changes in the library source code to make this library works with the new flag.

+That means the utility function `isTsNode` doesn't work for now.
+The function `pathResolve` has beed modified, now using an environment variable to detect if you want to use source or transpiled code.

 If you still need support for earler node versions, check:
 - [@bleed-believer/path-alias v0.15.2](https://www.npmjs.com/package/@bleed-believer/path-alias/v/0.15.2) or earlier.